 + Far and away the best pro for me was the beautiful setting.
 It's a peaceful, clean park with mature pine trees, not too thick, around a lake.
 I think disc golf should be relaxing and stress-relieving.
 I can't think of a better setting than Lake Wilson for that.
 Beautiful piece of property.

-It's also a nice, challening course.
++ It's also a nice, challenging course.
 There are some holes with decent distance.
 I loved the two water-carry holes, 5 and 18.
 I'm a big fan of water courses and this one doesn't disappoint.
 Good hole design, in general.
 There are some technical lines and a mix of open vs. wooded and long, medium, and very short holes.

 + There aren't many better finishing holes than #18: from one side of the lake to the other.
 UPDATE: unfortunately, after the redesign, the best hole on the course -- a picturesque water carry -- is now a pedestrian closing hole.

 - I really enjoy water courses -- and Lake Wilson might be the prettiest one I've played -- but I sure wish that all of the water was in the lake and not on the fairways!
 The standing water, mud and slop were out of control.
 Drainage is a big problem.

 - Navigation was also a problem.
 It shouldn't be that hard: the course takes you around the lake, then eventually you double-back along the water's edge and finish with 18 across the lake.
 However, many tees are missing signs.
 And some tees are so hard to spot, I had to double-back several times when I walked up to a basket that I hadn't teed off for.
 UPDATE: navigation is even worse after the redesign.